The Myths About Monsoon in Cambodia

 The Downside of Visiting Cambodia in Monsoon

-For travellers, the unpredictability of the wet season means that it’s a gamble to visit during monsoon.
-If you’re on a tight schedule and have just a few days in Siem Reap then you’re going to be very disappointed if it rains the entire time, ruining your temple plans, despite there being a lot of engaging indoor things to do.
+For travellers, the unpredictability of the weather means that it’s a gamble to visit during monsoon.
+If you’re on a tight schedule and have just a few days in Siem Reap then you’re going to be very disappointed if it rains the entire time, ruining your temple plans, despite there being a lot of other engaging indoor things to do.
+See Some Things to Do in Siem Reap When it Rains for ideas.

 The rain makes the temples very slippery and sometimes there is so much water around, some may not be accessible at all.
 At times there is no way to avoid being ankle- or even knee-deep in water so leave your best walking shoes or hiking boots at home.
 Each night you’ll be scraping mud off your soles and wiping splatters from your clothes.